 EYFS Guiding Principles

-eir experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers.
+• children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers

-We know that children develop and learn in different ways and at different rates.
+• children develop and learn in different ways (see “the characteristics of effective teaching and learning” at paragraph 1.9) and at different rates.
 The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities.

 Characteristics of Learning